XPeople/Dekini/README.md

-# Welcome to SmartHire
+# Welcome to Dekini
-A SmartHire is CRM tool meant to empower Human Resource Managers(HR) and Recruiters alike to hire/recruit talents in a more efficient way with ease.

-The timing of SmartHire couldn't be better as businesses are not getting the best from their recruits which leads to loss of revenue in a more comprtitive business environment as it is today.

-SmartHire is here to empower recruiters set what they look out for in an ideal talent.
-This involves them setting metrics on talents, qualification,relevant experience, interest, skills among others, and smarthire finds the right applicants,  and goes on further through the shortlisting process.

-Smarthire also allows job seekers/student to build their profle...
+For shippers, we understand that getting goods from one place to another at the rigth time and budget is very difficult.
+And for vendors(Shipping agencies) making services availble to potential shippers is a major problem.
+Also records management of shipping and invoicing is still done with paper manually and its time consuming.

+Dekini is here to connect shippers to the right vendors, reducing the time for negotiation and dealing times.
+Dekini provides a dashboard for shipping agencies and businesses and individuals alike for their freight dealings.

+The timing of Dekini couldn't be better.
+It is here to eliminate all the hassle it takes to import from the shipping to clearing.